canonical/lxd/doc/reference/storage_dir.md

 ## `dir` driver in LXD

+The `dir` driver in LXD is fully functional and provides the same set of features as other drivers.
- - While this backend is fully functional, it's also much slower than all the others due to it having to unpack images or do instant copies of instances, snapshots and images.
+However, it is much slower than all the other drivers because it must unpack images and do instant copies of instances, snapshots and images.

+Unless specified differently during creation (with the `source` configuration option), the data is stored in the `/var/snap/lxd/common/lxd/storage-pools/` (for snap installations) or `/var/lib/lxd/storage-pools/` directory.

+(storage-dir-quotas)=
 ### Quotas

- - Quotas are supported with the directory backend when running on either ext4 or XFS with project quotas enabled at the filesystem level.
+The `dir` driver supports storage quotas when running on either ext4 or XFS with project quotas enabled at the file system level.

 ## Configuration options